linbaker/Doctor-LookUp/README.md

 ## Description

 _This application will allow a user to search for a doctor in Portland.
 User will be able to enter a medical issue and receive a list of doctors in Portland that fit that search.
 User will also be able to enter a name, first or last to receive a list of doctors matching that name.
 When doctors are returned in a list, the doctor's full name, location, phone number, and whether or not they are accepting new patients will be displayed for each doctor.
-When no doctors fit the criteria of the search, a message of "No doctors fit your search, please try another search" will display._
+When no doctors fit the criteria of the search, a message of "No doctors fit your search, please try another search" will display.
+The scope of this app is limited to 100 miles of Portland,OR as defined by the coordinates 45.5155° N, 122.6793° W._

 |Behavior|Input|Output|